 Side note: This is not for medical diagnosing.
 It’s just a bonding tool for me.
 I recorded his heartbeat, my swirling placenta, and my heartbeat, and played it for him when he was a newborn.
 He loved it.

 Since we are angel parents, we know that every moment with our babies counts, even in the womb; they are our children.
 And if they are our children, let us treat them as such.
 I wrote a story to my son and read it to him while he was in the womb.
 We had swim and walking dates–not mommy exercising, but mommy and baby bonding.
 Because I had previously given birth to the fragility of life, I didn’t want to waste valuable time with my baby; every moment is a gift.

 Man, I was the closest I had ever been to other moms during this time.
 With at least ten women, we chatted regularly to share our journeys with pregnancy after loss.
 Being in loss groups is one thing, the next step is reaching out and connecting with women you can relate to.
 Who else can you message at 3 am when you are freaking out about a questionable vaginal discharge?

 8. Be thankful.

-Being a PAL mom is an honor.
+Being a pregnant after loss mom is an honor.
 We have another chance for a new experience.
 Many of our loss friends have been met with secondary infertility, are feeling the pressures of a biological clock that’s almost out of time, or the discouragement of the clock whose time is up, have experienced a subsequent loss, have run out of money to work with their reproductive endocrinologist, have gotten a divorce, or have dealt with such debilitating depression/PTSD that they cannot even bring themselves to hoping for a rainbow.
 Maybe this was even us at one point.
-The fact that we are in a space of conceiving again after all that is nothing short of a miracle.
+The fact that we are in a space of conceiving again after all, that is nothing short of a miracle.
 I truly believe a thankful spirit will make a pregnancy after loss experience most gentle for us.